dimagi/commcare-hq/corehq/apps/userreports/README.md

 Last, but certainly not least, are named expressions.
 These are special expressions that can be defined once in a data source and then used throughout other filters and indicators in that data source.
-This allows you to write out a very complicated expression a single time, but restill use it in multiple places with a simple syntax.
+This allows you to write out a very complicated expression a single time, but still use it in multiple places with a simple syntax.

 Named expressions are defined in a special section of the data source.
 To reference a named expression, you just specify the type of `"named"` and the name as folllows: